GleamTech/PdfJsKit/APIDocs.md

 #### Parameters

 *   `target` **[Element](https://developer.mozilla.org/docs/Web/API/Element)?** The target DOM element, e.g. the container or adjacent element.
-    If omitted HTML string will be returned.
+    If omitted, a HTML string will be returned.
+    Note that it's expected that user later adds this HTML string to the same window as the caller, not to other frames, otherwise we cannot track iframe loading events, and component would not work.
 *   `position` **[String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** A string representing the position relative to the targetElement*   'beforebegin': Before the targetElement itself.
     *   'afterbegin': Just inside the targetElement, before its first child.
     *   'beforeend': Just inside the targetElement, after its last child.